pyOpenSci/python-package-guide/documentation/repository-files/intro.md

 The files mentions above (README, Code of Conduct, license file, etc) are used as a measure of package community health on many online platforms.
-Below, you can see an example how Github evaluates community health.
+Below, you can see an example how GitHub evaluates community health.
 This community health link is available for all GitHub repositories.